-Learning about budgeting is not high on the to do list of most people.
-They know it’s a good idea to have a budget but somehow they don’t want to feel restricted.
-However, you’ll soon discover that being in control of your finances is the first step towards financial freedom.
+Learning about budgeting is not high on the to-do list of most people.
+They know it is a good idea to have a budget, but somehow they do not want to feel restricted.
+Or they think they do not need one.

-The purpose of having a budget isn’t to prevent you from enjoying life’s little pleasures.
-It’s to help you manage your finances.
-And, the good news is that it’s easy to learn how to budget.
+The purpose of a budget is not to prevent you from enjoying life’s little pleasures.
+It is to help you manage your finances.
+And the good news is that it is easy to learn how to budget.

 What’s the Definition of a Budget?